jy-977/BonAr-Recommendation/README.md

 # BonAr-Recommendation
-A project comparing 3 recommendation algorithm (with actual data from BonA*** which is a supermarketchain of Catalonia.
+A project comparing 3 recommendation algorithms (with actual data from BonA*** which is a supermarket chain in Catalonia.
+This project has done as part of the course of Master of Informatics Engineering of Universitat de Lleida